Stremio/stremio-addons/sip/p2p.md

 To aid using the decentralized system in resource limited environments and the browser, we can introduce a concept of a "supernode".

 Such a node could be doing delegated routing (see https://github.com/ipfs/notes/issues/162), relaying `requestUpdate` messages, and caching content so as to make it more available (and over more transports).

+Those nodes should expose WebSockets and WebRTC transports - both are compatible with the browser and have complementing strengths (e.g. WS is less resource intense and can go behind CloudFlare)